 Factory farming is everywhere

 But factory farming comes at a cost.
-Animals are treated as commodities and are often raised in intense confinement.
+Treated as commodities, animals are often raised in intense confinement.
 Factory farming is highly dependent on large quantities of precious resources, such as grain-based feed, water, energy and medication.

 This archaic method of food production has failed

-Factory farming is not just bad for farm animals – it’s dangerous, unfair and dirty, with impacts ranging from climate change to biodiversity loss and disease to food insecurity.
-Factory farming is all-too-often viewed as the cheap, efficient solution to feeding our world.
+Factory farming is not just bad for farm animals.
+It’s dangerous, unfair and dirty, with impacts ranging from climate change to biodiversity loss and disease to food insecurity.
+Factory farming is too often viewed as the cheap, efficient solution to feeding our world.
 But this couldn’t be further from the truth.
 For every 100 food calories of edible crops fed to livestock, we get back just 30 calories in the form of meat and dairy; a 70% loss.
 In short, people are being forced to compete with farm animals for food.

 We must stop this madness.